The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

 - New 2021 tax deadlines.

-- Extension until fiscal year (FY) 2022 of the tax credits provided by the National Plan 'Transizione 4.0'.
+- Extension of the tax credits provided by the National Plan 'Transizione 4.0' and reform of the Patent Box regime.

 - Step-up of business assets.